PiDRAM: A Holistic End-to-end FPGA-based Framework for Processing-in-DRAM: Abstract

 \section{Abstract}

-\juan{ \atb{P}rocessing-using-memory (PuM) techniques leverage the analog operation of memory cells to perform computation.
-Several recent works have demonstrated PuM techniques (e.g., copy and initialization operations, bitwise operations, random number generation) in off-the-shelf DRAM devices.
-Since DRAM is the dominant memory technology as main memory in current computing systems, these PuM techniques represent an opportunity for alleviating the data movement bottleneck at very low cost.
-However, system integration of PuM techniques imposes non-trivial challenges (e.g., related to data allocation and alignment, memory coherence management) that are yet to \atb{be} solve\atb{d}.
-Design space exploration of potential solutions to the PuM integration challenges requires appropriate tools to develop necessary hardware and software components.
-Unfortunately, current proprietary computing systems, specialized DRAM-testing platforms, or system simulators do not provide the flexibility and/or the holistic system view that is necessary to deal with PuM integration challenges.}
+\juan{ Commodity DRAM based processing-using-memory (PuM) techniques that are\revdel{ reliably} supported by off-the-shelf DRAM chips present an opportunity for alleviating the data movement bottleneck at low cost.
+However, system integration of these techniques imposes non-trivial challenges that are yet to \atb{be} solve\atb{d}.
+Potential solutions to the integration challenges require appropriate tools to develop any necessary hardware and software components.
+Unfortunately, current proprietary computing systems, specialized DRAM-testing platforms, or system simulators do not provide the flexibility and/or the holistic system view that is necessary to properly evaluate and deal with the integration challenges of commodity DRAM based PuM techniques.}